The Arts at Covenant School Are an Important Part of Our Curriculum.

 - The thoughtful placement of art in the classroom.

-Our students are introduced to drama through trips to the St. Louis Children’s Theater and to productions of interest such as The Nutcracker.
-In addition, Covenant’s fourth grade students present an age appropriate Shakespeare play as a part of Covenant Fine Arts Street Fest.
+Our students are introduced to drama through trips to the theater and to productions of interest.
+In addition, Covenant’s fourth-grade students present a Shakespeare play as a part of Covenant Fine Arts Fest.

 Both through music class and PE, students engage in dance.